ogabrielinacio/ESP32-Rust-Samples/README.md

 - Build/Run the generated project:

   - Using `cargo build` will compile the project using the appropriate toolchain and target.
   - Using `cargo run` will compile the project, flash it, and open a serial monitor with our chip.
+You need to press  `BOOT` button to flash esp32,  just for about 3 seconds after running the command `cargo run`.

 ## References